 This page shows our most recent research leveraging high-frequency price data, as well as the US daily inflation index (updated monthly on this page).

-Our research uses high-frequency item-level data to study pricing topics in Macroeconomics.
-These are some of the questions we are currently working on:
+Our research uses high-frequency item-level data to study pricing topics in Macroeconomics and International Economics.
+Here are some of the papers we have recently written with online data:

 Daily Inflation Data